ablwr/ablwr.github.io/_posts/2019-04-29-beyonces-homecoming-film-film-and-video.md

 ![img](/images/bey4/blurry-zoom.jpg)

+Also, the Super 8 footage doesn't handle blinking lights as well as digital.
+Super 8 is limited to 18 or 24 frames per second, and I have no idea what modern digital cameras shoot at these days, or what the target playback frames-per-second rate is for streaming video -- the concept of frame still exists in digital video but it gets much muddier when working with adaptive streaming video.
+It's a different beast in a lot of ways.

 I think there are times when they wanted to use some handheld camera footage that was shot with a digital camera, but maybe thought it would look better styled as small-gauge film to make the wobbliness more forgiving.
 Here's a shot